 The Fischls and the de Dirsztays - their original and later Baruch Lousada links

-The chart illustrates the extensive appearance of Italy to this family history - with the Italian Jewish marriage links of Moritz Baruh and Simon Barrow.
-Later Italian links are shown in the chart.
+The chart illustrates the extensive appearance of Italy to this family history.
+The Italian Jewish marriage links of Moritz Baruh and Simon Barrow suggest an earlier connection, while later Italian links are also shown.
 Of course before the Risorgimento all of northern Italy progressively fell into the hands of the Austro-Hungarian Empire, and the retreat of the Ottomans created business opportunities to the east of Vienna.
 No doubt people of Sephardic ancestry from Italy and the Ottoman Empire joined those seeking to exploit these opportunities.
 At this time Livorno was losing its dynamism as a trading port, and Jewish Italian banking was in decline since the 1682 decision of Pope Innocent XI (ref 347).
 Thus it would seem that at the time Simon Barrow (with a brother-in-law - see note 14 below) went west to Barbados around 1750 with Gedalia remaining in Prague, Moses went to Timisoara presumably after returning from Italy.
-Thereafter he and his nephews/stepsons acquired the Fischl name (see note 4 below), and subsequently descendants with this name went to Budapest, though some acquired the aristocratic name 'de Dirsztay'.
+Thereafter he and his son and nephew acquired the Fischl name (see note 4 below), and subsequently descendants with this name went to Budapest, though some acquired the aristocratic name 'de Dirsztay'.
 There were 2 marriages with the Tornyay-Schossbergers (see note 2 below) who like the de Menasche family (see note 1 below) had business interests across the Austro-Hungarian Empire and the Ottoman Empire.
 Such families illustrate the influence and cultivation of the Jewish aristocracy of Hungary, but much of this wealth was lost under the Nazis some of whose evil influence is captured in the de Dirsztay tree.

 Notes: